shwethajgowda25/CAPSTONE-Project-EmployeePerformancePrediction-2025/README.md

 2. **Key Findings from Descriptive Statistics**
 An analysis of the numerical Score column provides a summary of performance ratings across the dataset:

+**Score Distribution**: The Score column has values ranging from 1 to 10, with a mean score of approximately 6.85.
+The majority of scores fall between 6 and 8, as indicated by the interquartile range (25th percentile is 6, 75th percentile is 8).
+The median score is 7.
+**Evaluation Levels**: The dataset includes four types of evaluation levels:
+**Downward**: 74 entries (from manager to subordinate).
+**Undefined**: 20 entries.
+**Peer**: 12 entries.
+**Self**: 1 entry

 **Average Score**: The mean score is approximately 6.67.
 **Median Score**: The median score is 7.0, which is slightly higher than the mean, suggesting the data is either evenly distributed or slightly skewed towards higher scores.